Level/abstract-leveldown/README.md

 ### AbstractLevelDOWN#_chainedBatch()

-By default an `batch()` operation without argument returns a blank `AbstractChainedBatch` object.
+By default a `batch()` operation without argument returns a blank `AbstractChainedBatch` object.
 The prototype is available on the main exports for you to extend.
 If you want to implement chainable batch operations then you should extend the `AbstractChaindBatch` and return your object in the `_chainedBatch()` method.

 ### AbstractLevelDOWN#_approximateSize(start, end, callback)
 ### AbstractLevelDOWN#_iterator(options)